timbrockley/hugo-timbrockley-github-io/themes/hugo-theme-blog/README.md

 Categories and tags are used in navigation panes on site sidebar.

 _(Images should be correctly sized to fit in tiles on list pages)._

-### To Do
-* add social links options
-* add google analytics option
-* create a custom 404 page
-* set font size
-* enhanced sitemap / search options

-### Known Issues
-* long titles may be cropped in tiles and sidebar select options
-* images not resized to fit tiles
-* multiple blank lines / whitespace in generated code
-* tags/categories/sections => text alignment is a little untidy
-* markdown highlighting appears different to how it appears on other websites